pak-app/python-1403-404/session-06/README.md

     * Byte 2 → Minutes
     * Byte 3 → Seconds

-* **Note:** Some times the data can contain all data or multiple of them and or signle one.
-These clarifies with one byte at the first of payload. each bits of this byte is one it mean that data is available in that payload.
+* **Note:** Some times the payload can contain all data or multiple of them and or signle one.
+This seperation can be done with one byte at the first of payload. each bits of this byte is one it mean that data is available in that payload.

 * Order of bits
     - 0 → Tempreture